kazurayam/TestingGradlePlugins-revised/docs/index.md

 -   The test code generates a "build.gradle" in a temporary file which loads the custom plugin of id `org.myorg.url-verifier`.

--   The plguing automatically adds a custom task `:verifyUrl`.
+-   The plugin automatically adds a custom task `:verifyUrl` into the project constructed with the temporary build file.

 -   The test code runs Gradle just in the same way as you type in the console: